 According to the Gospel of John, Jesus was crucified on Nisan 14 and according to the other Gospels on Nisan 15.
 But this is not a contradiction, because according to the calendar of the council the crucifixion took place on Nisan 14 and according to Jesus' reckoning it was already Nisan 15, because the month began for Jesus one day earlier.
 It is not important whether this was because God had shown him the new moon one evening earlier than the others, or whether there was another reason why Jesus did not follow the declaration of the council.
-They may have intentionally delayed the start of the month by one day.
+It is possible that the council had delayed the beginning of the month by one day in order to avoid two days of rest in a row.